 Note: This post was updated in June 2018 to reflect recent events.

-The U.S. Supreme Court is expected to rule on the third version of the Muslim ban.
-Under the ban prospective travelers from six Muslim-majority countries and two other countries can be refused visas while multiple court cases challenging the ban are resolved.
+The U.S. Supreme Court has upheld the third version of the Muslim ban.
+Under the ban prospective travelers from six Muslim-majority countries and two other countries can be refused visas.
 Including non-Muslim-majority countries on the list does not change the fundamental purpose of the ban, which still targets Muslims.

 That’s why it is important for activists to continue to rally together to amplify resistance to the Muslim ban, using the hashtag #NoMuslimBanEver.
 Here are some tips to keep in mind.